 Business velocity: This results from having business users access a single platform instead of manually unifying data from multiple APIs or data lakes (which more often than not become more of data swamps).
 Data silos can finally be submerged by a single data platform.

 Adhering to platform and infrastructure best practices and reducing operational costs: By building a single data platform that adheres to best practices, such as having proper CI/CD in place and Infrastructure as Code (IaC) platform management, platform failures will become a rarity.
-This allows your business to focus on extracting value of data instead of focusing on controlling it.
+This allows your business to focus on extracting value from data instead of focusing on controlling it.

 Centralized monitoring of application health, performance and security: In an on-premise data center, many tools have to be used to monitor the health of the various hardware and software components of your platform.
 Tooling exists that centralizes this, but with the cloud, it’s all built-in.